 Over time, Animal Friends evolved to meet increased demand for our services.
 All the while, our reverence for the animal-human bond remained at the core of Animal Friends’ mission.

 In 2001, Animal Friends set out to change the way an animal shelter can serve our community.
-Our organization embarked on a capital campaign to build a 30,000 square-foot companion animal resource center complete with creative kenneling for homeless pets, spay/neuter clinic, classroom, resource library, over a mile of wooded walking trails and more.
+Our organization embarked on a capital campaign to build a 30,000 square-foot companion animal resource center complete with creative kenneling for homeless pets, veterinary clinic, classroom, pet therapy suite, resource library and more.
 Thanks to community support, our vision became a reality, and on March 18, 2006, we opened the doors to the Caryl Gates Gluck Resource Center at Animal Friends.

 Our Present and Future